China's ambassador to the U.S. warns of 'military conflict' over Taiwan

 Interview highlights

-On whether Americans should be concerned about a Chines attack on Taiwan:
+On whether Americans should be concerned about a Chinese attack on Taiwan:

 "The Taiwan issue is the biggest tinderbox between China and the United States.
 If, you know the Taiwanese authorities, emboldened by the United States, you know, keep going down the road for independence, it most likely will involve China and the United States, the two big countries, in the military conflict."